ronnietee/wealth-wise/README.md

-# Wealth Wise - Christian Family Budgeting Tool
+# STEWARD - Christian Family Budgeting Tool

-A beautiful, mobile-friendly budgeting application designed specifically for Christian families to manage their finances with wisdom and faith.
+A beautiful, mobile-friendly budgeting application designed specifically for Christian families to steward their finances with wisdom and faith.

 ## Features